-- 9.1 The publication of this Anti-Fraud and Corruption Policy and regularly reinforcing that the administering authority operates a zero tolerance approach will help deter those considering perpetrating fraudulent activity. - 9.2 Where any loss is incurred to fraud and corruption the administering authority will take action to recover monies owed. - 9.3 Managers are expected to conduct risk reviews of the systems and procedures for which they are responsible and proactively update where weakness has been identified. - 9.4 Pension Fund Committee and Local Pension Board members receive regular reports on Internal Audit activity and these will include summary details of investigations into allegations of fraud and financial impropriety. - 9.5 After an investigation, sanctions will be applied where fraud and corruption are proven to be present.
+- 9.1 The publication of this Anti-Fraud and Corruption Policy and regularly reinforcing that the administering authority operates a zero tolerance approach will help deter those considering perpetrating fraudulent activity. - 9.2 Where any loss is incurred to fraud and corruption the administering authority will take action to recover monies owed. - 9.3 Managers are encouraged to conduct risk reviews of the systems and procedures for which they are responsible and proactively update where weakness has been identified. - 9.4 Pension Committee and Local Pension Board members receive regular reports on Internal Audit activity and these will include summary details of investigations into allegations of fraud and financial impropriety. - 9.2.7 After an investigation, sanctions will be applied where fraud and corruption are proven to be present.
 This will be done in a comprehensive, consistent and proportionate manner whereby all possible sanctions disciplinary, civil and criminal are considered.
 For elected members this will include the sanctions available for breaches of the Members' Code of Conduct.
-The level of sanction pursued will be considered at the end of the investigative process when all evidence is available. - 10.
-Detection and prevention of fraud and corruption by the Cambridgeshire Pension Fund. - 10.1 The below table demonstrates the activity undertaken by Cambridgeshire Pension Fund to mitigate the likelihood of fraud and corruption occurring -
+The level of sanction pursued will be considered at the end of the investigative process when all evidence is available.

+10. Detection and prevention of fraud and corruption by the Cambridgeshire Pension Fund.

+10.1 The below table demonstrates the activity undertaken by Cambridgeshire Pension Fund to mitigate the likelihood of fraud and corruption occurring -

-Activity Detail of activity Responsibility Participation in the National Fraud Initiative every two years The National Fraud Initiative (NFI) exercise matches electronic data within and between public and private sector bodies to prevent and detect fraud.
-Pensions Officers are responsible for starting investigations into the members identified within one month of the report being received.
-The Head of Pensions will be notified of any fraud cases identified and will subsequently inform the Head of Internal Audit and the Section 151 Officer for appropriate action under corporate policy within one month of escalation.
-Mortality checks for overseas pensioners every two years Pensioners living abroad will be required to visit a Western Union Branch in order to complete a life certificate and will also be required to provide identification.
-Pension Officers are responsible for overseeing the process with Western Union and ensuring the appropriate action is taken up with relevant teams upon review of the findings.
-The Head of Pensions will be notified of any fraud cases identified and will subsequently inform the Head of Internal Audit and the Section 151 Officer for appropriate action under corporate policy within one month of escalation.
+Member Fraud Prevention Activity Detail of activity Timescale Responsibility Participation in the National Fraud Initiative The National Fraud Initiative (NFI) exercise matches electronic data within and between public and private sector bodies to prevent and detect fraud.
+Every two years.
+Officers are responsible for starting investigations into the members identified within one month of the report being received.
+Mortality checks for overseas pensioners Pending Chief Officer approval to procure services: Pensioners living abroad will be required to visit a Western Union Branch in order to complete a life certificate and will also be required to provide identification.
+Every two years.
+Officers are responsible for overseeing the process with Western Union and ensuring the appropriate action is taken up with relevant teams upon review of the findings.
 Returned payslips Pensioner payslips are sent the first month an individual receives a pension, and then if their net pay changes by more or less than £5 from one month to the next.
 Payslips are also issued every March, April and May to reflect pensions increase.
 Returned payslips could be due to a change of address or death of member.
-Investigations to be carried out by Pensions Officers within one month of the returned payslip being received.
-The member payroll record will be immediately suspended until contact is re-established with the scheme member or confirmation of the member's death.
-The Head of Pensions will be notified of any fraud cases identified and will subsequently inform the Head of Internal Audit and the Section 151 Officer for appropriate action under corporate policy within one month of escalation.
+Ad Hoc Investigations to be carried out by officers within one month of the returned payslip being received.
+The member payroll record will be immediately suspended until contact is re- established with the scheme member or confirmation of the member's death.
 Returned BACS payments BACS payments returned to the Fund by the recipient's bank/building society shortly after the payment date if the account has closed or an error has occurred.
 The returned payment could be due to a change of bank details or death of member.
-Investigations to be carried out by Pensions Officers within one month of the returned payment.
-The member payroll records will be suspended until contact is re-established with the scheme member or confirmation of the member's death.
-The Head of Pensions will be notified of any fraud cases identified and will subsequently inform the Head of Internal Audit and the Section 151 Officer for appropriate action under corporate policy within one month of escalation.
+Monthly Investigations to be carried out by officers within one month of the returned payment The member payroll records will be suspended until contact is re-established with the scheme member or confirmation of the member's death.